 One of the most popular places in old town is the rapids of old town Helsinki.
 The 200 metres wide rapids lead into the sea via two channels.
 One part of the rapids has a fish ladder and another part is protected.

 Koskenranta is an idyllic restaurant on the banks of the rapids.
 The location makes it different from other restaurants.
 It is a unique experience to sit on the open terrace of the restaurant and enjoy drinks.
+The terrace is closed in winter.

 Power Plant Museum: